Isla Mujeres Turtle Farm

 About 5km south of town and the southernmost point served by local buses, this beach is less attractive than Playa Norte, but it...

 Museo Capitán Dulché

 And you thought Isla Mujeres had no culture.
-Here you not only get a maritime museum detailing the island's naval history but there's...
+Here you get not only a maritime museum detailing the island's naval history but also one...

 Hidden away in the ferry terminal parking lot, this affordable, mornings-only taco stand keeps locals happy with its lechón (suckling...

 Carretera Sac Bajo Km 5 · interesting places nearby

 Although they're endangered, sea turtles are still killed throughout Latin America for their eggs and meat.
 In the 1980s, efforts by a local fisherman led to the founding of this tortugranja (turtle farm), 5km south of town, which safeguards breeding grounds and protects eggs.